 • The lens is made of superior weather resistant and light translucent AS resin.

 •Optional MP-B buzzer is available.
-Please see accessories section for ordering information.
+Please see the accessories section for ordering information.

 •UL recognized File No. E215660